prototype74/HyperUBot/README.md

 ## Compatibility

 HyperUBot works with Windows _(PowerShell and WSL)_, macOS, Linux _(Ubuntu, Arch linux etc.)_ and Android.

-> Cloud platforms like Heroku are **not** supported by us, as these platforms can't handle bash commands, some of our shell based commands (`.ping`, `.rtt` etc.) do need to work properly.
-Also some cloud platforms may reset the environment which will also reset HyperUBot's saved data and settings.

 We recommend using `Ubuntu 18.04` or `20.04`, as it's setup is a lot easier, and straight forward (there is no need of installing a package manager, such as apt-get, since it comes by default.)

 ### Supported platforms